How to Create a Personal Financial Wellness Plan

 Long-term goals: Buying a home, saving for retirement, or planning for a child’s education.

 Make sure your goals are specific and realistic.
-For example, instead of saying, “I want to save more,” try something like, “I want to save AED 18,000 in the next year.”
+For example, instead of saying, “I want to save more,” try something like, “I want to save $18,000 in the next year.”
 This gives you a clear target to work toward.

 3. Create a Budget